awsdocs/aws-freertos-docs/doc_source/portingguide/porting-freertos-tcp.md

 ## Prerequisites<a name="porting-prereqs-freertos-tcp"></a>

 To port the FreeRTOS\+TCP library, you need the following:
-+ An IDE project that includes the vendor\-supplied Ethernet drivers\.
++ An IDE project or `CMakeLists.txt` list file that includes the vendor\-supplied Ethernet drivers\.

   For information about setting up a test project, see [Setting Up Your Amazon FreeRTOS Source Code for Porting](porting-set-up-project.md)\.
 + A validated configuration of the FreeRTOS kernel\.